Guidance & Resources for Admins

 Here is what do you need to know

 You must use your own Facebook profile in order to be a Facebook group admin.
 It's preferable that your profile picture is a picture of yourself, this helps people to get to know you and supports inclusivity as some people struggle with the confidence to turn up to a swim having never met anyone.

 As an admin, you’ll have the ability on the group to alter the group description, change cover and profile pictures (please do keep your logo in the main header image though) and accept members into the group.
 Your posts in the group will have an ‘Admin’ badge after them, which makes them more noticeable.

 The Bluetits Chill Swimmers will also be an admin on the group, so we can help if needed.
-We may also dip in to tweak a group description or post about an upcoming event or merchandise, and we’ll give you a heads up about this via the Top Tits group in advance.
+We may also dip in to tweak a group description, post about an upcoming event or share some promotional posts about challenges or merchandise..

 The groups are informal spaces where any Bluetit can plan a social swim.
 The admins aren’t responsible for organising all of the swims by any means!
 People in the group are to be encouraged to post their own swims.
 As with any group, friendships form, schedules align and you may find that Debbie swims most often at X Beach in the morning with Jane and Simon, whereas another group may prefer evenings at Y Harbour.
 This is to be expected and is all part of the fun.